mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-reservoir-computing-and-lorenz-system.md

 ## Methods

+At a high level, the process of creating an LI-ESN and applying it to the Lorenz system is as follows:

+- Create dataset
+- Run training data through reservoir in open-loop configuration
+- Train readout matrix
+- Autonomously run system in closed-loop configuration

 ### Setting up the Python Environment

 The package requirements are minimal for this project.
 The only packages necessary are `numpy`, `scipy` and `matplotlib`